 The scope of a trademark search should be broad enough to include references to federal trademark registrations, state trademark registrations, and common law trademark rights.
 The federal and state register searches should also include pending applications, abandoned applications, and expired registrations.
 The reason for such a broad search is that trademark rights in the United States are granted on use, and registration is not required for rights to exist in a trademark (see BitLaw's discussion on common law trademarks).
-Thus, although pending applications and abandoned registrations indicate that no federal rights currently exist in those marks, the marks that were the subject of these applications could still in use.
+Thus, although pending applications and abandoned registrations indicate that no federal rights currently exist in those marks, the marks that were the subject of these applications could still be in use.

 It is also important to discover common law trademarks even where no applications were ever filed to register those marks.
 Databases have been created that contain listings of product names, although they are not complete.
 Additional sources of data should be examined as well, such as periodicals which cover the area in which the trademark will be used, press releases, Internet domain name registrations, phone book databases, and corporate information databases.
 Trademark searches that do not contain a fairly comprehensive common law trademark search are of little value when determining whether to utilize a new mark.